cyberboticslab/cyberboticslab.github.io/content/authors/xuanning-liu/_index.md

 ---
 # Display name
-title: Tom Ballas
+title: Xuanning Liu

 # Full Name (for SEO)
-first_name: Tom
+first_name: Xuanning
-last_name: Ballas
+last_name: Liu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: B.S. in Computer Science and Engineering
+role: B.S. in Mechanical and Aerospace Engineering

 # Organizations/Affiliations
 organizations: